Hans Albers

-Hans Philipp August Albers (22 September 1891 – 24 July 1960) was a German actor and singer.
+Hans Philipp August Albers (22 September 1891 – 24 July 1960), also known by his nickname “der blonde Hans” (The Blond Hans), was a German actor and singer.
 He was the biggest male movie star in Germany between 1930 and 1960 and one of the most popular German actors of the twentieth century.

 Early life

 Hans Albers was born in Hamburg, the son of a butcher, and grew up in the district of St. Georg.
 He was seriously interested in acting by his late teens and took acting classes without the knowledge of his parents.
 In 1915 Albers was drafted to serve in the German Army in World War I, but was wounded early on.
 After his release from the Hospital in Wiesbaden where he had been treated, he performed in the local Residenztheater in comedies, antics and operettas.
 After the war Albers moved to Berlin, where he found work as a comedic actor in various Weimar-Era Berlin theatres.
 His breakthrough performance was that of a waiter in the play Verbrecher (Criminals).
 It was also in Berlin that Albers began a long-term relationship with Jewish actress Hansi Burg (1898–1975).
-The relationship ended only when he died in 1960.
+Their relationship ended only when he died in 1960.

 After roles in over one hundred silent films, Albers starred in the first German talkie Die Nacht gehört uns (The Night Belongs to Us) in 1929.
 Soon thereafter, Albers played big-mouthed strong man Mazeppa alongside Marlene Dietrich in her star-making classic Der blaue Engel (The Blue Angel).
 Albers himself shot to fame in 1930 with the movie The Copper and constantly enhanced his star status with similar daredevil roles in the 1930s.
 He was probably at his best when teamed-up with fellow German movie legend Heinz Rühmann, as in Bombs on Monte Carlo (1931) and Der Mann, der Sherlock Holmes war (1937).
 Many of Albers' songs from his movies became huge hits and some even remain popular to this day.